game103/game103development/README.md

 5. `cd ..`
 4. Run `docker build -t game103 .` to build the image
 5. Run `docker run -itd -p 80:80 -p 443:443 --name game103-instance game103 bash` to build the container
+6. Run `docker cp game103-instance:/var/www/game103 .` to make sure the host's game103 directory matches that of the docker container's.
+7. Now we will have to recreate the container, but this time with the host's game103 directory mounted.
+    a.
+Stop the current container by running `docker stop game103-instance`
+    b.
+Remove the container by running `docker rm game103-instance`
+    c.
+Create the container again with the following command `docker run -itd -p 80:80 -p 443:443 -v $(pwd)/game103:/var/www/game103 --name game103-instance game103 bash`
 6. Run `docker exec -d game103-instance /bin/sh -c "/var/www/game103/setup/restart.sh"` to make sure all the programs are started properly in the container
     a.
 If you would like to use the Instagram Poster submodule, run `docker exec -d game103-instance /bin/sh -c "cd /var/www/game103/scripts/instagram-poster; npm install"` to install the necessary npm modules
 7. Visit localhost in your web browser, and you should be all set!